Editor’s Note: This post was updated on June 8, 2021, for accuracy and comprehensiveness. It was originally published on September 24, 2015

 Maybe the answer is something else.

-When it comes to tracking your muscle gain (or fat loss), it all comes down to what tools you’re using to measure your progress.
+When it comes to tracking your muscle gain (or body fat loss), it all comes down to what tools you’re using to measure your progress.
 If you are working with just a weight scale, you will only know that your weight increases or decreases.
 It would be hard to differentiate the weight gain from water, muscle, or body fat.
 If you are serious about accurately measuring your muscle gain and assessing your health, certainly get your body composition analyzed.
 Then—and only then—can you tell people that you gained five pounds of muscle with confidence.